Hi30MC/SABR/README.md

 Hi30MC
 ---

-A repo for my 2024-25 SABRMetrics Class, in which we do baseball and other sport-related statistical analysis.
+A repo for our 2024-25 SABRMetrics Class, in which we do baseball and other sport-related statistical analysis.

 ---